Lib3Rt9/FromSensorsToUsers/README.md

-# Smart home monitoring and secutiry system
+# Smart home monitoring and security system

 This project integrates an Intruder Detection System with Security Camera.
 It also has additional features: an automatic LED that turn on based on light level and motion, and a system to view temperature/humidity of the house in real time.
 ## Components: